Fri, May 24, 2024

 🖼️ Change the orientation between portrait and landscape

-📝 Be able to increase the size of texts
+📝 Be able to increase text size

 🎢 Limit scrolling actions